Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Seasonal affective disorder (SAD) is a form of depression.
 Unlike other types of depression, seasonal affective disorder is related to the changes in seasons and the darker and colder months of the year.
 People with seasonal affective disorder tend to start to experience symptoms around the same time each year and stop having them around the same time of the year as well.
 Symptoms often begin in the fall and end in the spring or early summer, however, this may vary depending on where you live.

 Seasonal affective disorder is not just the winter blues or a dislike of the colder weather.
-It is real depression where you experience sadness, moodiness, low motivation, and low energy.
+It is a real depression where you experience sadness, moodiness, low motivation, and low energy.
 Most people experience their first episode between the ages of 18 and 30.
 However, a move to a new place or a major life event may trigger seasonal affective disorder before or after this time.

 Seasonal affective disorder may affect anyone, however, the risk factors are higher for some people.
 Your risk factors may increase if you: